-• --only-known-file-types
+--only-known-file-types

 For back up only.
 By default, all files in the database subdirectories under the data directory of the server are included in the backup (see Table 1.1, "Types of Files in a Backup" for details).
-If the -- only-known-file-types option is specified, mysqlbackup only backs up those types of files that are data files for MySQL or its built-in storage engines, which have the following extensions:
+If the --only-known-file-types option is specified, mysqlbackup only backs up those types of files that are data files for MySQL or its built-in storage engines, which, besides the ibdata files, have the following extensions:

-- .
-ARM: Archive storage engine metadata
+- .ARM: ARCHIVE table metadata

-- .ARZ: Archive storage engine data
+- .ARZ: ARCHIVE table data

-- .CSM: CSV storage engine data
+- .CSM: CSV table metadata

-- .CSV: CSV storage engine data
+- .csv: CSV table data

 - .frm: table definitions

 - .ibd: InnoDB tablespace created using the file-per-table mode

 - .MRG: Merge storage engine references to other tables

 - .MYD: MyISAM data

 - .MYI: MyISAM indexes

 - .opt: database configuration information

 - .par: partition definitions

-- TRG: trigger parameters
+- .TRG: trigger parameters

-- TRN: trigger namespace information
+- .TRN: trigger namespace information

 - --only-innodb